-Imagine my disappointment when I found that it was filled with the same old ‘tips’ that are given out everywhere else.
+Unfortunately, I was disappointed to find that the article was filled with the same old useless ‘tips’ that are given out everywhere else.
 Things like:

 - Host the party at home